 I had already seen a little of the American West during our 2008 road trip, but wow, this continent is looking better than ever.
 It’s absolutely gorgeous.

 For days, literally millions of acres, there is nothing but Monsanto-slobbered GMO corn in every direction until you finally hit the desert.
-Fences disappear; there’s just simply too much land for anyone to care about staking.
+Fences disappear; there’s just simply too much land for anyone to care about staking claims.
 And after some time, the silent windmills slowly turn to feed power-hungry towns.

 A gray horizon of mountains at the far end of your cracked American West landscape is just always right out of reach.
 It’s only you, the endless road, and a smattering of other wheel-gripping drivers with whom you’ve played leap frog over the last thousand miles or so.
 You almost get to know them.